JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

     }
     ```

+    ```kotlin
+    // Platform.js.kt in the jsMain module:
+    import web.navigator.navigator

+    class JsPlatform: Platform {
+       private val userAgent = navigator.userAgent
+       private val browserList = listOf("Chrome", "Firefox", "Safari", "Edge")

+       override val name: String = userAgent.findAnyOf(browserList, ignoreCase = true)
+               ?.let { (startIndex) -> userAgent.substring(startIndex).substringBefore(" ") }
+               ?: "Unknown"
+    }
+    ```

     * The `name` property implementation from `AndroidPlatform` uses the Android-specific code, namely the `android.os.Build`
       dependency.
 This code is written in Kotlin/JVM.
 If you try to access a JVM-specific class, such as `java.util.Random` here, this code will compile.
     * The `name` property implementation from `IOSPlatform` uses iOS-specific code, namely the `platform.UIKit.UIDevice`
       dependency.
 It's written in Kotlin/Native, meaning you can write iOS code in Kotlin.
 This code becomes a part of the iOS
       framework, which you will later call from Swift in your iOS application.
+    * The `name` property implementation from `JsPlatform` uses browser-specific code, namely the `web.navigator.navigator`
+      API from [kotlin-wrappers](https://github.com/JetBrains/kotlin-wrappers?tab=readme-ov-file).
+It's written in Kotlin/JS, meaning you can write browser
+      code in Kotlin.
+This code becomes a part of the NPM dependency, which you will later use from TypeScript in your React application.

 3. Check the `getPlatform()` function in different source sets.
 Its expected declaration doesn't have a body,
    and actual implementations are provided in the platform code: